-- 13.4.1.1. iRacing.com will establish a 4-person panel consisting of experienced sim-racing Officials and iRacing.com Staff to review the race after its completion. - 13.4.1.2.
+- 13.4.1.1. iRacing.com will establish a panel consisting of experienced sim-racing Officials and iRacing.com Staff to review the race after its completion. - 13.4.1.2.
 A point-based system will be applied with regard to car-to-car incidents where fault may be assigned. - 13.4.1.3.
 The Director of Competition will determine the incidents to be reviewed and send the entire race replay to the officials for their review. - 13.4.1.4.
-Each member of the panel will review the incidents independently and send their results to the Director of Competition.
-Officials will not know the identities of other officials and will not attempt to discuss incidents with other officials or drivers.
-The Director of Competition is not part of the review panel. - 13.4.1.5.
+Each member of the panel will review the incidents independently and send their results to the Director of Competition. - 13.4.1.5.
 Drivers will be notified of the review results via email prior to the next race.